tkhq/qos/docs/guide_dev.md

 **The flow:**
 1. qos_core generates fresh setup and live ephemeral keys during `BootStandardRequest`
 2. qos_core writes the setup private key to `./local-enclave/qos.ephemeral.key`
-3. qos_core returns the (broken) mock attestation document
+3. qos_core returns the mock attestation document
 4. Client reads `./local-enclave/qos.ephemeral.key` for the real public key
 5. Client encrypts shares correctly
 6. Decryption succeeds, and qos_core rotates to the live key before pivot start

 ### Alternative: Skip the Override

 If you prefer not to use `--unsafe-eph-path-override`, you can omit it entirely.
-The client will attempt to extract the public key from the attestation document.
-However, this may fail due to the PEM encoding issue.
+The client will extract the setup public key embedded in the mock attestation document.
+Combine this with `--unsafe-skip-attestation` since mock documents do not verify against the AWS Nitro root.

 ## File System Layout